starkfell/100DaysOfIaC/articles/day.8.deploy.tech.comparison.md

 Bottom line, even though Terraform is declarative and idempotent, your team has to learn a new language: [**Hashicorp Configuration Language**](https://www.terraform.io/docs/configuration-0-11/syntax.html).
 I've heard the comment from multiple DevOps pros that they feel arm was and just as easy (or easier) to learn and manage in their opinion.

 **You will still write code for each cloud**.
-Each cloud provider has unique services and service characteristics, so Terraform does not give you a 'write once, deploy to any cloud experience'.
+Each cloud provider has unique services and service characteristics, so Terraform does not give you a 'write once, deploy to any cloud' experience.
 For example, if you're deploying a managed Kubernetes cluster to Azure (AKS), another in Amazon (EKS), you will still have to write separate deployment scripts.

 ## Conclusion